jones58/personal-knowledge-wiki/Git/git notes.md

 - Open your desired folder that you wish to add to GitHub in VS Code:

-CTRL+O (or CMD+O on Mac) then select the desired  folder.
+- CMD+O then select the desired  folder.

 - Open up a terminal in VS Code and check that your file path is correct, you want to ensure that you are in the correct folder before initialising your Git repository.

-- Enter the following Git commands:

-Initial Git Commands:
+- Initial Git Commands:
-git init
-git add .
+  - ``git init``

+  - ``git add .``

+  - ``git commit -m "useful commit message"``

+  - ``git branch -M main``

-git commit -m "useful commit message" git branch -M main git remote add origin (URL of Git Repo) git push -u origin main
+  - ``git remote add origin (URL of Git Repo)``

+  - ``git push -u origin main``

 Your local repo and centralised GitHub repo should now be linked.

 Git Commands to use after initialisation when additional changes are made:

-git add .
+- ``git add .``

-git commit -m "useful commit message" git push
+- ``git commit -m "useful commit message"``

+- ``git push``

+## Remote:

+- git remote will show what remote git repo is linked to - will not show anything if not connected.
+  - can also do git remote show origin to show what's on remote origin.
+- ``git push origin main -u``  - the u here stands for upstream.
+This basically means you can use pull without any extra arguments.
+When remote repo is the main source of info.

+## Merge and merge conflicts

+- when local and online repo have different commits, have to merge them.

+Two ways to do this:
+1. ``git fetch`` will download latest changes.
+ ``git merge origin/master`` then merges the changes from origin master on top of local code. origin/master can be anything here.

+## More info

 - Can edit github online by pressing down . when looking at github file.
-- There is also github cli for working in the command line.
-- \- git is one option for version control and  is local
-- -git commit – one point in time
-- Can git merge different changes
-- Lots of commands, gets harder but is easy to start with
-- Git init my-first-git
-- Cd my-first-git (create file 1)
-- Git add file1.txt
-- Git commit -m”my first commit”
-- Designed to fit into the background
-- Journal not a backup
-- github is case-sensitive

 ## More git resources